 - Update to the latest version of iOS

-- For an iPhone X Series, iPhone 8, or iPhone 8 Plus: Press and quickly release the Volume Up button.
+- For an iPhones and iPads with no home button, iPhone 8, or iPhone 8 Plus: Press and quickly release the Volume Up button.
 Press and immediately release the Volume Down button.
 Then, press and hold the Side button until you see the Apple logo

 - On an iPhone 7 or iPhone 7 Plus: Press and hold both the Side and Volume Down buttons for at least 10 seconds, until you see the Apple logo

-- For an iPhone 6s and earlier, iPad, or iPod touch: Press and hold both the Home and the Top (or Side) buttons for at least 10 seconds, until you see the Apple logo
+- For an iPhone 6s and earlier, iPad with a home button, or iPod touch: Press and hold both the Home and the Top (or Side) buttons for at least 10 seconds, until you see the Apple logo